mobxjs/mobx-state-tree/docs/API/README.md

 ▸ **safeReference**<`IT`>(subType: *`IT`*, options?: *[ReferenceOptionsGetSet](interfaces/referenceoptionsgetset.md)<`IT`>*): `IMaybe`<`IReferenceType`<`IT`>>

-A safe reference is like a standard reference, except that it accepts the undefined value by default and automatically sets itself to undefined (when the parent is a model) / removes itself from arrays and maps when the reference it is pointing to gets detached/destroyed.
+`types.safeReference` - A safe reference is like a standard reference, except that it accepts the undefined value by default and automatically sets itself to undefined (when the parent is a model) / removes itself from arrays and maps when the reference it is pointing to gets detached/destroyed.

 Strictly speaking it is a `types.maybe(types.reference(X))` with a customized `onInvalidate` option.
-*__alias__*: types.safeReference

 **Type parameters:**